karimsadekPR/M-Bus-Desktop-App/README.md

 17. Enable Data Logging
 Enables automatic recording of incoming data for history or troubleshooting, with the ability to define a log file path.

-18. Export Format
-Allows users to choose export formats like CSV, JSON, or Excel for sharing or further data analysis.